aoijs/documentation/src/functions/usdfindroles.md

 - {position} - Returns the position of the role
 - {mention} - Returns the mention of the role
 - {id} - Returns the id of the role
+- {name} - Returns the name of the role
+- {color} - Returns the color of the role
+- {hoisted} - Checks if the role is hoisted
+- {mentionable} - Checks if the role is mentionable

 ## Examples